 Three words: Bananas.
 Foster.
 Nachos.
 You remember these??
 I posted them back in October for my Project Food Blog challenge #4.
 Oh yeah.
 These are some serious nachos, y’all!
 Something I think you really, really need to make your Super Bowl party a success.
 Chocolate, caramel, buttery, brown sugary, rummy bananas….
 Super Bowl food for the GODS, I tell you!

 Still looking for that perfect Super Bowl dessert?
 Look no further, because these nachos are lightening quick to make, easy to eat (albeit a little messy), and seriously, seriously delicious!
 And most importantly, they’re man-friendly.
 These are guaranteed to please ANY man on the holiest of man days- Super Bowl Sunday.
-For a ridiculously easy step-by-step recipe, click here, and make all your Super Bowl dessert dreams come true.
+Make these and watch all your Super Bowl dessert dreams come true.

 Here I am again (and honestly, I just can’t believe it!), thanking you all for your continued support through Project Food Blog.
 I’m just blown away by your unfailing sweet, generous comments, encouragement and your votes.
 You are all truly wonderful readers…I am SO lucky to have you!!
 THANK YOU!!!